Lakshminarayananc/agile-web-development-report/report.md

 Lecturer's Experiences
 ----------------------

 These are some of our experiences from the course.
 They are in no particular order.
+For lecturer's day-to-day experiences from the course, see the [course diary](diary.html).

 ### Things that worked well

 * **Students worked on their projects enthusiastically.** I had to remind the students of the lecture breaks and even then many of them often decided to skip them.
 (I, on the other hand, almost never skipped a break.)
 On many days, some of the students continued working after 16:00.
 This all even when the course corresponded with the first warm sunny days of the spring.

-* **Ruby on Rails is a good tool for learning agile development.** The
+* **Ruby on Rails is a good tool for learning agile web development.** Agile methods prefer to spend most of the project in iterative development phase instead of planning activities.
+This presents a challenge to a short university course.
+Because of its "convention over configuration" philosophy, starting a Rails project is very fast.
+The time spent on making architectural choices is minimized, and the iterative phase can start on the first day of project work.
+Our observations on the course supported this assessment.

 * **Using RSpec to describe Ruby exercise requirements worked well.** The test-driven development tool we used on the course was RSpec.
 The requirements for Ruby exercises were described as RSpec test cases.
 This way the students got familiar with RSpec on the first day, and the barrier of learning to use the tool for test-driven development on the second day was lower.